 Finding Campaign Jobs: Political Career Resources

-Finding campaign jobs can be hard to find.
-There much more than one path to navigate the road to a good campaign or non-profit job.
+Finding campaign jobs on the left side of the isle can be hard to find.
+There is more than one path to navigate the road to a good campaign or non-profit job.
 Trying to navigate the landscape of job boards, job banks, and list serves that are part of any good political or campaign job search can leave you with a headache or worse, having to pay for services that don’t yield you the job you seek.

 Headhunters for non-profit and political jobs are few in number (but important if you can find them) so good networking combined with these online resources are key, but the cost and the result can vary greatly.
 With some good research and networking your next campaign or political job is out there waiting to be found, but there is no magic formula, just networking, and persistence.